demisto/content/Packs/ServiceNow/Integrations/ServiceNowv2/README.md

 To use ServiceNow on Cortex XSOAR, ensure your service account has the following roles required to make API calls:
 - Rest_api_explorer
 - Snc_platform_rest_api_access
+- itil or read/write access the specific tables you want to have access to.
+If you choose to give permissions only for specific tables, make sure you have the correct role so you have permissions to work with the relevant table.
+Keep in mind that these permissions may not suffice for managing records in some tables.
-- Itil (Needed to access the sys_journal_field to allow comments, work notes, and files to be mirrored in and out.
-Incoming mirroring queries sys_journal_field for comments and work notes and therefore, access to sys_journal_table is also required.)
+- Read access to sys_journal_field (this is an elevated privilege) for accessing comments and work notes and for incoming mirroring.
+This is **not mandatory** if you have `Use Display Value` enabled with `Instance Date Format` defined.

  **Note:**
-If your organization does not allow assigning the Itil role, you need to give service account elevated privileges to the sys_journal_field (see this ServiceNow community link for [giving elevated read access](https://community.servicenow.com/community?id=community_question&sys_id=b4051bf4db4c1cd823f4a345ca9619dc) and potential risks).
+   See this ServiceNow community link for [giving elevated read access](https://community.servicenow.com/community?id=community_question&sys_id=b4051bf4db4c1cd823f4a345ca9619dc) and potential risks.
-- Read access to sys_journal_field is required for incoming mirroring.

-You then need to add to your user account the specific tables you want to have access to.
-These permissions may not suffice for managing records in some tables.
-Make sure you have the correct role so you have permissions to work with the relevant table.

 ### Configure Incident Mirroring When the Trigger Incident is ServiceNow
 When the trigger incident is ServiceNow, you use the **ServiceNow Classifier** and leave the Incident type as N/A, with either the default incoming and outgoing mappers or optional custom mappers.